apankrat/nullboard-agent/README.md

 ## Feedback

-Spot any problem or got a question - phrase it eloquently and open an issue.
+Spot a problem or got a question - phrase it eloquently and open an issue.